 If you’re trying to print a .zip file, you’ll need to uncompress it first.

 - Choose “Extract All” from the dropdown menu.

 - Choose a file destination.
 This is where you’ll keep the unzipped files.

 - Click “Extract.”

 While every resource is different, I make every attempt at making the user experience as consistent as possible to ensure you’re successful.
-Typically, you will see one or two links to the Google file at the bottom of the page.
+Typically, you will see links to the Google file at the bottom of the page.
 All you need to do is click on them within the PDF.

-and if there’s a second one, it’s at the beginning of the teacher directions page (the third page of the PDF).
+And if there’s a second one, it’s at the beginning of the teacher directions page (the third page of the PDF).
 All you have to do is click on the ACCESS HERE link.